QuentinRa/blog.quentinra.dev/programming/web/android/core/tuning.md

 #### Dimensions

 Every folder in `res` may have multiples "copies" for different devices.
-For instance, if there is a view for large screen devices, it will be used instead of the view made of "every" device.
+For instance, if there is a view for large-screen devices, it will be used instead of the view made of "every" device.

 It's also a better practice to avoid hard-coded padding/margins/..., and instead, add them inside a `dimens.xml`, then use `@dimens/key`.